ChicoDotNet/Katas/README.md

 # Katas
-Repo for training and quick demos
+Repo for training and quick demos.